AdamT50/AdamT50/README.md

 - 👋 Hi, I’m @AdamT50
 - 👀 I’m interested in crypto to end the tyranny of the top
-- 🌱 I’m currently learning aboiut all coins being offered to the new world
+- 🌱 I’m currently learning about all coins being offered to the new world
 - 💞️ I’m a novice and a long time holder
 - 📫 How to reach me ...